Step 1

 Step 5

 Mature trees are harvested and sold as timber.
 Their owners receive the profit.
-A new cycle starts again, but in the case of an irregular high-forest, the soil is never left bare.
+In an irregular high-forest system, selective harvesting maintains continuous ground cover, ensuring the soil is never left bare.
+By maintaining trees of different ages and sizes throughout the forest, the soil remains protected, supporting continuous natural regeneration.

 Clear cuts have three major consequences.